 Seed Round in 2024

 Vetbiolix is a veterinary biotechnology company dedicated to developing innovative therapeutic solutions for dogs and cats.
-The company focuses on creating first-in-class drug candidates aimed at treating and preventing diseases that affect pets, particularly in areas such as periodontitis, osteoarthritis, and gut motility disorders.
-By emphasizing clinical development, Vetbiolix strives to offer effective treatments for common health issues in pets, ultimately enhancing their quality of life.
+The company focuses on the clinical development of first-in-class drug candidates aimed at treating and preventing diseases affecting pets, including periodontitis, osteoarthritis, and gut motility disorders.
+By prioritizing the creation of effective treatments for common health issues, Vetbiolix aims to enhance the quality of life for pets and their owners.

 Hepta Medical